-- demonstrate knowledge about other fields of cultural heritage protection
+- be knowledgeable about other fields of protection of cultural heritage

-The standard duration of studies is four semesters.
-For admittance to the final state examination, students must earn a total of 120 ECTS credits for type A/required, type B/selective, and type C/elective courses.
-Type A/required courses (70 credits for the single-subject full-time study programme, 68 credits for the double-subject full-time degree study programme, and 106 credits for combined study, including credits for courses focused on writing a Master’s thesis and basic courses for faculty students) constitute the basis of the discipline.
-Type B/selective courses (50 credits for the single-subject full-time study programme, 2 credits for the double-subject full-time degree study programme, and 10 credits for combined study) students choose according to their interests and intended professional specialization.
+The standard duration of the study programme is six semesters.
+For admittance to the final state examination, students must earn a total of 180 ECTS credits for type A/required, type B/selective, and type C/elective courses.
+Type A/required courses (95 credits for single-subject full-time study, 90 credits for double-subject full-time degree study, 80 credits for double-subject full-time non-degree study, and 115 credits for combined study, including credits for courses focused on writing a Bachelor’s thesis and basic courses for faculty students) constitute the basis of the discipline.
+Students choose type B/selective courses (36 credits for combined study) and type C/elective courses (85 credits for single-subject full-time study, 5 credits for double-subject full-time degree study, 5 credits for double-subject full-time non-degree study, and 29 credits for combined study) according to their interests and intended professional specialization.
 The study includes lectures by foreign lecturers.

 During the course of their studies, students should follow the study catalogue valid for their year of matriculation.
 The study catalogues for the individual years of matriculation are available at the Faculty of Arts website.

-Museological studies comprise specialized practical internships in museums and other cultural institutions accompanied by professional supervision.
-A compulsory part of the Master’s full-time study programme is a 100-hour museological internship focused on acquiring professional experience through contact with any specialized professions participating in the operation of a museum institution.
-This type of practical internship is compulsory; students also have the option to further enrol repeatedly at their discretion and acquire more professional experience and contacts.
-The other, optional, type of practical professional training is a 100-hour internship in museum pedagogy, which is open to students in both the Bachelor’s and Master’s degree study programmes and is focused on deeper insight into the work of a museum pedagogue.
-During the internship, the students come into contact with all types of museum pedagogical activities and gradually acquire the competences necessary for this profession.
-The internship can be repeated.
+The study programme in Museology includes specialized practical internships in museums and other cultural institutions accompanied by professional supervision.
+A compulsory part of the Bachelor’s full-time study programme is a 100-hour museological internship focused on acquiring professional experience through contact with all specialized professions participating in the operation of a museum institution.
+This type of practical internship is compulsory, but as an option the students can enrol repeatedly and acquire further professional experience and contacts.
+The other, optional, type of practical professional training is the 100-hour internship in museum pedagogy, which is open to students in both the Bachelor’s and Master’s degree study programmes and is focused on gaining a deeper insight into the work of a museum pedagogue.
+During the internship, students encounter all types of museum pedagogical activities and gradually acquire the competences which are necessary for this profession.
+This internship can also be repeated.

-The final state oral examination evaluates student knowledge in these subject areas: 1) general museology; 2) museum exhibitions; and 3) museum pedagogy.
+The final state oral examination examines the students’ knowledge in these subject areas: 1) theoretical museology; 2) historical museology; and 3) applied museology.
 The questions correspond to the assigned subject areas and recommended literature.